 - Clearly describe all study procedures and study groups (e.g., control and experimental).

 Determine the type of data you are collecting, and respond accordingly on the application.
-If you are using both non-archival and archival data, check both boxes on the application.
+If you are using both non-archival and archival data, complete both sections of the application, as prompted.